bgarlow/lambda-authorizer-jwt-verifier/README.md

 Run `npm install` to download all of the authorizer's dependent modules.
 This is a prerequisite for deployment as AWS Lambda requires these files to be included in the uploaded bundle.

 ### Create Bundle

-There are several ways to deploy this lambda to AWS.
-This document won't go into those details, but you will need a bundle, so:

 Run `npm run bundle`.
 This will create custom-authorizer.zip with all the source, configuration and node modules AWS Lambda needs.